ancientmech/ChartsForSwiftBasic/README.md

 Moving any of the sliders should change the value of the charts.
+The final statement in these functions should remain last as we make other additions; this signals to the chart object to recalculate its features on the basis of the new data.